watsongm24/watsongm24/README.md

 Hi there 👋 – I'm Watson!
 I have a Bachelor degree in Software Engineering; recent Grad.

-I speak French, Spanish, Haitian Creole and English.
+I speak English Spanish, French and  Haitian Creole.
 I have attended two [Pycon](https://us.pycon.org/2020/) conferences in the US.

 - 🔭 I’m currently working on ...
 Data Science projects.
 - 🌱 I’m currently learning ...
 Python for Data Analysis.